Buchan Caves Reserve Flood and Fire Recovery

 The following timelines are subject to assessments, permits, procurement, and on-ground and construction industry conditions.
 Timelines are currently under review following flood impacts and will be updated here as projects progress.

-Campground reopens: From Friday 19 September 2025 the Buchan Caves Reserve campground returns to normal service following temporary closures to keep visitors safe during recovery works.
+Campground reopens: From Friday 19 September 2025 the Buchan Caves Reserve campground returned to normal service following temporary closures.
+Some campsites remain temporarily closed in the North Arm campground to keep visitors safe during recovery works.

 Visitor Centre: Visitors can buy tickets for caves tours, and other retail items from our temporary visitor centre and office.
-Works to repair impacts of the 2022 Boxing Day flood are expected to be completed before the peak summer season in December 2025.
+Works to repair impacts of the 2022 Boxing Day flood are underway.
+We are working to have some parts of the buildings completed and ready for the peak summer season.
+Works are expected to continue into 2026.

-North Arm flood mitigation: Works are ongoing and expected to be completed late-September 2025.
+North Arm flood mitigation: Works are now complete.

-Yarning Circle and entry gateway sculpture: Construction of the Yarning Circle started in August the works are expected to be completed in October 2025.
-The entry gateway sculpture is at the design and approvals stage.
-Construction of the sculpture will start when all permits and approvals are received.
+Yarning Circle and entry gateway sculpture: Construction of the Yarning Circle started in August the works are expected to be completed this month.
+Construction of the entry sculpture will start when all permits and approvals are received.

-Spring Creek Track works: Works started in July and are expected to be completed in December 2025.
+Spring Creek Track works: Works started in July and are expected to be completed by December 2025.

 Royal Cave entrance tunnel: Remediation design for the rebuild of the cave entrance is expected to be completed in October 2025.
 Construction will start when all assessment, permits and approvals have been received.